An Arab-American Mecca

 Public Transportation

 While Dearborn doesn’t have its own transit system (why would they?
 Gotta show off that Ford pride), a handful of bus lines do run through it.
-The Suburban Mobility Authority for Public Transportation (SMART) operates cross-town buses (to other cities), downtown buses (to Detroit), and commuter buses through popular areas, such as the college campuses, museum/Greenfield Village, and downtown Dearborn.
+The Suburban Mobility Authority for Public Transportation (SMART) operates cross-town buses (to other cities), downtown buses (to Detroit), and commuter buses through popular areas, such as the museum/Greenfield Village, and downtown Dearborn.

 Apartment Hunting